-Small open power boats will normally be fitted with a kill cord which, if used correctly, will stop the engine if the driver becomes dislodged from the helm position.
+A kill cord is a coiled red lanyard fitted with a quick release mechanism.
+When used correctly, a kill cord will stop a boats engine if the driver becomes dislodged from the helm position.

 Should you for any reason not wish to attach the kill cord around your leg, attach it securely to your personal buoyancy.
 In either case it should not foul the steering or gear controls.

 The cord is coiled in its design so that it can expand and allow for natural movement whilst helming a boat.
 Should the driver move away or be thrown from the helm position, the kill cord will detach from the console causing the engine to stop.